NSLS-II/scientific-python-cookiecutter/docs/source/publishing-releases.rst

 Publishing Releases
 ===================

+At the end of this section you will have:

+* Tagged a release of your software
+* Uploaded it to `PyPI <https://pypi.org/>` (Python Package Index) so that users can download and install it using pip.

 1. Choose a version number.
 The convention following by most scientific Python packages is ``vMAJOR.MINOR.MICRO``, as in ``v1.3.0``.
 A good number to start with is ``v0.1.0``.